rabi-siddique/leet-commit/README.md

 ## LeetCommit

-This is a browser extension that allows users to quickly commit code to their GitHub repositories directly from their browser.
+This is a browser extension that allows users to quickly commit their leetcode problem;s code to their GitHub repositories directly from their browser.
 The extension is compatible with most modern browsers, including Chrome, Firefox, and Safari.

 ## Features